Legend of the Galactic Heroes: Stage productions

 In 2012, the series was adapted as a musical by the all-female performance troupe Takarazuka Revue.

 In February 2014, the most recent stage production of Legend of the Galactic Heroes opened, and it ended with an announcement of a new anime adaptation.
 Tanaka's secretary, Hirofumi Adachi, confirmed the news and relayed the producer's comments that the new anime is not a remake of the earlier anime, but another anime adaptation of the original novels with a new staff.

+Analysis

+Tanaka intentionally wanted to create a setting in which instead of good vs. evil, black vs white dichtomy there are two imperfect gray political entities in conflict with one another.
+He likened the former style to American works (ex.
+Hollywood movies), and the latter, to Asian (ex.
+Romance of the Three Kingdoms).

 Reception and legacy

 The series received several reviews in English media, years or even decades before its official release.

 The English debut of the novel series in 2016 was described as long-awaited and overdue.
 Publishers Weekly criticized the Daniel Huddleston's translation of the first novel, Dawn, stating it was "a slog".
 The novel as-a-whole was criticized for the "shallow" female characters.
 Also that year, reviewing the same book for the Forbes portal, Ollie Barder was much more positive, noting that the series is "an epic space opera that needs to be read" and "a fascinating novel and essential reading for anyone that enjoys immaculately complex fiction".
 Rachel S. Cordasco, reviewing the novel series in Locus Magazine in 2020, praised the work as "a remarkable series... a multi-layered, multi-textual work [that] tells different stories on multiple levels", also observing that it is not just a space opera, but also, an "in-depth historiography" of the future military conflict, comparing it to the 18th-century historical work The History of the Decline and Fall of the Roman Empire.

 In 2017, the 1988–1997 anime's official English release received a number of reviews in the English media.
 Anne Laurenroth of the Anime News Network gave a positive review, stating that despite its length, it has, arranged well in advance, "one of the most satisfying anime endings ever written".
 Daryl Surat, writing for Otaku Magazine, called the series "anime's greatest sci-fi epic".

 Takumi Sato noted that the character of Reinhard von Lohengramm as depicted in the anime could be related to the "aestheticization of Hitler's image", comparing this phenomenon to similar Japanese works, such as Space Battleship Yamato.

 The series has been described as "highly influential" in the development of Chinese online literature.

 The historiographical aspects of the show have been analyzed by a Polish scholar, Arkadiusz Bożejewicz.